ehsan-shv/redux-skeleton/README.md

-## Redux skelton with reduxt toolkit.
+## Redux skeleton with reduxt toolkit.

 More about [reduxt toolkit](https://redux-toolkit.js.org/).